meldridge/meldridge.github.io/posts/_posts/2018-10-08-Supermicro-hardware-trojans-and-BMC-security.md

 That last point is arguably the biggest problem: many organisations aren't even aware that this is a risk they need to worry about.

-Hardware trojans are outside the threat model for many enterprises, but attacks against insecure BMC and IME installations are well within the skillset of sophisticated criminal groups.

 ### An apocryphal story can still teach important lessons

+Hardware trojans like those described in the Bloomberg article are probably outside the threat model for many enterprises, but software attacks against insecure BMC and IME installations are well within the skillset of sophisticated criminal groups.

 We should know in a few week's time whether or not specific parts of the Bloomberg story were accurate, and at this point it's [not looking good](https://twitter.com/riskybusiness/status/1049083377733652480).